StLeoX/leoml/README.md

 2.TypeChecker passed.

 ## FAQs

 #### 1.How to conduct verification?

 First, you should install the Python3 environment.

-Then, in CLI input this to run the automated tester:
+Then, in CLI input this to run the automated tester.
+Notice that you should have set the exe path before, like " ../src/cmake-build-debug/leoml.exe".

 > python3 ./test/tester.py

 Finally, the tester will display the test report.

 #### 2.How to contribute?